Project Veritas: Americans United for Change videos (2016)

-In response to a third video, in which O'Keefe stated that Clinton was behind an illegal public relations gimmick to punish Trump for not releasing his tax returns, the Clinton campaign denied any wrongdoing.
-Independent campaign finance experts posited the video doesn't support O'Keefe's claims.
-Clinton said she was aware of the activists dressed as Donald Duck, who were following Donald Trump while asking about his tax returns, and said she was amused.
+In response to a third video, in which O'Keefe said that Clinton was behind an illegal public relations gimmick to punish Trump for not releasing his tax returns, the Clinton campaign denied any wrongdoing.
+Independent campaign finance experts said the video did not support O'Keefe's claims.
+Clinton said she was aware of the activists dressed as Donald Duck, who were following Trump while asking about his tax returns, and said she was amused.

 On October 26, 2016, O'Keefe posted a fourth video on his Project Veritas Action YouTube channel.
-The video alleged that liberal groups supporting Hillary Clinton were illegally taking foreign money.
-The targeted group, Americans United for Change foundation, is a 501(c)4 organization and is allowed to legally accept foreign contributions.
-However, AUC returned the money shortly after the video was released.
-The group's chief stated, "We returned the money because the last thing we want to be associated with is a character like O'Keefe who has been convicted and successfully sued for his illegal tactics and fraudulent activities."
+The video alleged that liberal groups supporting Hillary were illegally taking foreign money.
+The targeted group, Americans United for Change foundation, is a 501(c)4 organization and is allowed to accept foreign contributions, but it returned the money shortly after the video was released.
+The group's chief said, "We returned the money because the last thing we want to be associated with is a character like O'Keefe who has been convicted and successfully sued for his illegal tactics and fraudulent activities."

 On January 9, 2017, Project Veritas operative Allison Maass was filmed attempting to bribe members of Americans Take Action into inciting a riot at Trump's inauguration.
 On January 16, 2017, Project Veritas uploaded a video showing DC Antifascist Coalition members of Disrupt J20 plotting to use "stink bombs" at the DeploraBall.
-After the video's release, Disrupt J20 denied the statements, saying that the members deliberately gave false information to Veritas.
+After the video's release, Disrupt J20 denied that, saying that the members deliberately gave false information to Veritas.
 The video led to the arrest of one man allegedly involved in the plan, as well as two associates.
-All three individuals pleaded guilty.
+All three pleaded guilty.